Roti Paung Terengganu

 Nowadays I very rarely return to my hometown, and sadly, I never see roti paung anywhere here.
 So, I decided to try making my own.
 I’ve experimented with several recipes, and finally came up with my own version here.
 Soft and fluffy, I finally get to savor a taste of home.
 Enjoy!

 Although this may not be in keeping with tradition, you can make variations of this roti paung by using different fillings other than butter.
 I’ve used Kiri cream cheese squares (each cut into 4 equal sized cubes) which turned out lovely, and my best combination so far was Kiri cream cheese plus an equal amount of Lotus Biscoff biscuit spread, which is my nod to Llaollao’s delicious frozen yoghurt and their amazing caramelized biscuit sauce.
-Keep experimenting with your own favorite fillings!
+I’ve also modified this recipe for making pandan coconut rolls.
+Other fillings I’ve seen are red bean paste and kaya (coconut jam).
+Keep experimenting!

 In the course of my experiments, I’ve learned quite a lot about bread making.
 One thing is for sure though: bread making is a freakin’ science.
 Here are a few of the things I’ve learned: